 challenge existing conditions and activities in order to identify

-discrepancies that might result in error or inappropriate action.”
+discrepancies that might result in an error or inappropriate action.”

 It would be nice if people could continuously monitor their work environments and proactively detect errors and stop accidents from happening.
 In some cases, this happens.
 Workers catch mistakes and prevent accidents.
 But how reliable are people at continuously questioning, challenging assumptions, and detecting anomalies?
 That depends.

 Research shows that the brain consistently makes corrections to fill in blank spots and make sense of what we see.
 This happens literally when the brain fills in the blank spot in your vision (see Being Wrong, Adventures in the Margin of Error, Kathryn Schulz, Harper-Collins Publishers, NY, 2010).

 I’ve tried to find reliable human factors research that shows that humans can be trained to deny their human nature and become robotic, error-proof error checkers that constantly check and recheck the accuracy of their actions and the actions of those around them, but I can’t find any such research.